AhmedHoussamBouzine/bah/README.md

 # Bah - A Simple Programming Language Implementation

-This project is my personal learning journey into programming language design and implementation.
-Through building Bah, I'm exploring the fundamental concepts of how programming languages work under the hood.
+> This is an experimental project focused on learning language implementation concepts.

+Bah is a simple programming language implemented to explore and understand how a programming language works, specifically focusing on the Lexer, Parser, and Interpreter components.

 ## How It Works

 ### Lexical Analysis